wilsonstls/KWrealtors/README.md

 Agent's in their portal can perform:

-    property listing lookups.
+    List of their property listings.

-    map retrieval by street address of a listing
+    Retrieve a Google Map lookup by street address for a listing

     Add a new listing / Delete a listing / Update an existing listing